Religious Education at Minterne

-In RE lessons we want to engage pupils in examining some of life’s ‘big questions’ and to look at how religions and other world views, such as Humanism address these questions.
-Pupils will find out what people believe and what difference this makes to how they live.
 RE lessons in Minterne seek the active response of pupils to what they are learning about.
-They value pupils ideas and concerns, sometimes challenging them and putting up alternative views for their consideration.
+They value pupils’ ideas and concerns, sometimes challenging them and putting up alternative views for their consideration.
 Lessons are open ended to allow the exploration of ideas and often raise questions that speak to the pupils’ own human and personal experiences.
 Through studying religions and religious ideas, pupils can begin to apply the meaning and significance of what they have learned to their own lives.
 RE lessons in Minterne are about developing the skills of living in a plural society by developing attitudes of tolerance and empathy towards others.

-In Minterne, every year group follows the Kent SACRE Agreed Syllabus for RE 2017 – 2022 and each year group follows the programmes of study provided by RE Today Services (see Minterne’s RE skills progression doc).
+In Minterne, every year group follows the Kent SACRE Agreed Syllabus for RE (updated 2023) and each year group follows the programmes of study provided by RE Today Services (see Minterne’s RE skills progression doc).
 Each year group has a main religion or world view to study over two terms but pupils are encouraged through other units to build on their knowledge of main world religions and to link their learning, spotting similarities and differences and beginning to build their own views.
-Every lesson from the programme of study is based around a key question and in this way, each RE lesson is an enquiry, It challenges pupils to ask more questions, to research and discover so that by the end of the lesson they can respond to the original key question.
+Every lesson from the programme of study is based around a key question and in this way, each RE lesson is an enquiry; it challenges pupils to ask more questions, to research and discover so that by the end of the lesson they can respond to the original key question.

 The main religions studied are: Year 3 What does it mean to be a Christian in Britain today?